aliicex/OpenWRT-ImageBuilder-NanoPi-R4S-APU2/README.md

 # apu2_openwrt
 This is my customised OpenWrt image for apu2 boards.
 It extends the generic x86_64 OpenWrt builds by:

+* Specific kernel modules for specific APU2 features
 * Two ports are active by default: eth0 set to PPPoE WAN; eth1 for LAN
-* replacing dnsmasq with dnsmasq-full
-* adding LuCI with HTTPS SSL support; along with the LuCI Material theme in addition to the default bootstrap
+* Adding LuCI with HTTPS SSL support; along with the LuCI Material theme in addition to the default bootstrap
+* Replacing dnsmasq with dnsmasq-full
+* IPv6: tunnel support for 6in4, 6to4, 6rd
+* SQM scripts
+* Stubby, Unbound
 * Adblock package
+* banIP
 * vpn-policy-routing package
 * Wireguard support
+* USB storage support
 * wget, curl
-* USB storage support
 * usbtools
-* Stubby, Unbound
-* SQM scripts
-* IPv6: tunnel support for 6in4, 6to4, 6rd
-* specific kernel modules for specific APU2 features
 * Limited support for 3G/4G USB modems via the ncm and 3g protocols
 * Wake-on-LAN LuCI module
-* banIP

 # Recreating my build environment